 Hospital Management Training Programs Overview

+Although some associate degrees in health care administration are available, most students interested in a career in health care management begin with a bachelor's degree in the field.
 Most hospital management careers require a master's degree or higher in health care management; however, some positions may be available to graduates of associate or bachelor's degree programs in the field.
 Ph.D. programs are also available.

 Associate of Science in Health Care Administration

 The Associate of Science (A.S.) in Health Care Administration is a 2-year, undergraduate degree that provides students with an introduction to the field.
 General education courses may be required to graduate.
 This degree is a way for students to enter the formal study of health care management in a relatively short amount of time.
 Some course topics might include: